Gordon - Killara

 Gordon - Killara demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high in the area, with 32.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 32.9% of residents currently enrolled in formal education.
 This includes 10.3% in secondary education, 9.5% in primary education, and 8.2% pursuing tertiary education.

 Frequently Asked Questions - Education